vitormndc/General/README.md

 # General

-Thsi is just a place where i store my modules and scripts as a backup, feel free to use then
+Thsi is just a place where i store my modules and scripts as a backup, feel free to use then.

-Code sample on how to use then:
+CODE SAMPLE:

   List_cleaner:
   ```c